 Transfer of Non-Probate Assets

-Oftentimes, a person has a mix of probate and non-probate assets.
+Frequently, a person has a mix of probate and non-probate assets.
 Probate assets are dealt with either through a full administration or a release of assets.
 Non-probate assets are transferred without probate court supervision.
-The process for transferring these assets varies with the asset.
+The process for transferring these assets varies with the type of asset.

 - Real Estate: In Ohio, when title is taken by a Survivorship Deed, or if the property was purchased a couple decades ago, by a Tenancy by the Entireties or Joint and Survivor Deed; or if a Transfer on Death designation was filed, the property will pass outside of probate.
 Title is generally vested in the surviving tenant or the beneficiary by filing an affidavit and a copy of the death certificate with the County Recorder.